mdhardenburgh/cudaSandbox/simpleCudaExample/README.md

 * `blockIdx.x` Is the ID of the current block
 * `gridDim.x` Is number of blocks in the current grid

+### CUDA Indexing.
+Source Nvida, "An Even Easier Introduction to CUDA"
 ![CUDA Indexing.
 Source Nvida, "An Even Easier Introduction to CUDA"](cuda_indexing.png)

 ## Grid Stride Loops Explained